Synonym(s)

 General informationThis section has been translated automatically.

 Cyclooxygenases (COX1/COX2) are the rate-determining enzymes in the synthesis of prostaglandins from arachidonic acid.
 Cyclooxygenase-2 (COX2) is encoded on chromosome 1q25.2-q25.3.
-The COX-2 gene is a compact (8 kb), rapidly inducible gene that can be activated by, among other things, UV radiation.
-Thus, UV-mediated production of prostaglandins increases in the skin.
-However, transcription of the COX-2 gene is inducible in many ways.
+The coding COX-2 gene is a compact (8 kb), rapidly inducible gene that can be activated by UV radiation, among other things.
+This increases the UV-mediated production of prostaglandins in the skin.
+However, the transcription of the COX-2 gene can be induced in many different ways.

 Note(s)This section has been translated automatically.

-Cyclooxygenases are localized inside the endoplasmic reticulum, within the nuclear envelope, and in the Golgi apparatus and adhere to the inner surfaces of the membranes of these cellular compartments.
-COX2 is found in the endothelial cells of proliferating blood vessels of inflammatory tissues and in the endothelial cells and phagocytes of atherosclerotic plaques (COX1 is found in endothelial cells of normal blood vessels).
+Cyclooxygenases are localized inside the endoplasmic reticulum, within the nuclear envelope and in the Golgi apparatus and adhere to the inner surfaces of the membranes of these cell compartments.
+COX2 is found in the endothelial cells of proliferating blood vessels of inflammatory tissue as well as in the endothelial cells and phagocytes of atherosclerotic plaques (COX1 is found in endothelial cells of normal blood vessels).

-In the spinal cord, COX2 is always present and is involved in pain stimulus processing there.
-COX-2 is increasingly transcribed during inflammatory processes, and the associated symptoms (fever, pain) can be effectively treated with COX-2 inhibitors (e.g., celecoxib) without the side effects of inhibiting cyclooxygenase-1 (e.g., on kidneys and stomach).
+COX2 is always present in the spinal cord, where it is involved in the processing of pain stimuli.
+COX-2 is increasingly formed during inflammatory processes, the associated symptoms (fever, pain) can be effectively treated with COX-2 inhibitors (e.g. celecoxib) without the side effects of inhibiting cyclooxygenase-1 (e.g. on the kidneys and stomach).

 LiteratureThis section has been translated automatically.